LIONS-EPFL/LEAF/README.md

 [[Paper]](TODO) [[HuggingFace]](https://huggingface.co/LEAF-CLIP) [[BibTeX]](#citation)

 We propose _Levenshtein Efficient Adversarial Finetuning_ (LEAF) in order to obtain an adversarially robust text encoder for CLIP.
 Combining it with an existing robust image encoder, [FARE](https://github.com/chs20/RobustVLM), yields robustness in both input domains.
-All of our models are available in Huggingface 🤗 at [https://huggingface.co/LEAF-CLIP](https://huggingface.co/LEAF-CLIP).
+All of our models are available on Huggingface 🤗 at [https://huggingface.co/LEAF-CLIP](https://huggingface.co/LEAF-CLIP).

 ## Table of Contents
 - [Installation](#installation)